Skip to main content

 Rail 0 connects every server's NIC 0 to Rail Leaf 0.
 GPU 0 on Server A → GPU 0 on Server B uses only Rail 0 — no contention with other GPUs in the same server.

-Why rails exist
+2. Why rails exist

-The rail-optimized design fixes both:
+The rail-optimized design fixes all four:

-The key insight: in a distributed training job, GPU 0 talks to GPU 0 (peer-to-peer for that rank).
+The key insight: in a distributed training job, GPU 0 talks to GPU 0.
 GPU 1 talks to GPU 1.
 Same index = same rail = isolated path.
+That property is what rail-optimized topology buys you, and it's why the design exists.

 Rails change failure modes in two ways.